-3 Choice of Law - Receivables Purchase Agreement

-3.1 Base Case.
+- 3 Choice of Law Receivables Purchase Agreement - 3.1 Base Case.
 Does Germany's law generally require the sale of receivables to be governed by the same law as the law governing the receivables themselves?
 If so, does that general rule apply irrespective of which law governs the receivables (i.e., Germany's laws or foreign laws)?
-Are there any exceptions to this rule that would apply to receivables sale transactions?